 Water can help your brain cells communicate with each other, clear out any toxins or waste that accumulate in your brain, and transport essential nutrients to your brain.
 So you must drink plenty of water before and during your test.

-Boost Your Brain With a Well-Balanced, Healthy Breakfast
+Support Your Brain With a Well-Balanced, Healthy Breakfast

 On the other hand, you could just opt for a MOSH protein bar and save yourself some time if you’re on the go!
 Each MOSH protein bar is specifically formulated to support brain health thanks to mind-blowing ingredients picked to fuel your brain.